rednir/wow2/COMMANDS.md

      - Check for new user milestones.

 ## Moderator
-For using tools to manage the server.
+Use tools to manage the server.
 This is still very rudimentary and unfinished.
 Requires the 'Ban Members' permission.

  - `!wow mod warn [MENTION] [optional:MESSAGE]`
      - Sends a warning to a user with an optional message.